 Oh, self-motivation: the golden ticket to the magical land of ‘reached GOALS’.
 While self-motivation is key to reaching a goal, for many of us it’s more like chasing a pot of gold at the end of a rainbow.
 While setting a goal is easy, reaching a goal is definitely NOT.
 But that’s where science can help us.
 Motivating yourself doesn’t HAVE to be difficult.

-Here are 5 easy tricks for you to stay motivated ALL YEAR.
+Here are 5 easy tricks that will help you stay motivated EVERY SINGLE DAY.

 You are probably thinking: ‘Hold up, motivation quotes – really?
-Where are you going with this?’
+This isn’t science, where are you going with this?’

 Most of us think that motivational quotes and pictures are pretty cheesy and silly.
 But there is a reason why they are the most shared posts on Pinterest and Instagram.
 They WORK!

-A study by Robert Cialdini, professor of psychology, concluded that if call center employees were shown a picture of a runner winning a race, they ended up with 60% more donations.
+A Canadian study concluded that if call center employees were shown a picture of a runner winning a race, they ended up with 60% more donations.
 Why?
-Because the concept of achievement was in their attentional environment.
+Robert Cialdini, professor of psychology, explains that this is because the concept of achievement was in their attentional environment.

 Multiple studies have shown the same effect: exposing people to words that connote achievement increases their performance and doubles their willingness to keep working!
 And it does not have to be a quote or picture, it can even be a post-it note with something like ‘win’ or ‘reach your goal’ written on it.
 Stick it to your laptop, and GO!

 Want to learn more about HOW motivational quotes boost your motivation and performance?